 - 57% said people have disappeared since their loss

 It seems to me that the negative impact of these experiences could be somewhat alleviated if supportive family members and friends conceptualized their role as ongoing as opposed to finite.
-Now I know talking about grief isn't easy, especially if you're worried about saying the wrong thing or if you aren't comfortable with emotion in general, but the only way for individuals and, for that matter, society as a whole to get better at talking about grief is by doing it.
+Now I know talking about grief isn't easy—especially if you're worried about saying the wrong thing or if you aren't comfortable with emotion in general—but the only way for individuals and, for that matter, society as a whole to get better at talking about grief is by doing it.

 I am sure many of you are now convinced that I am right about everything, so please let me offer a few additional suggestions as you move forward in your role as a supremely supportive person.

-Beware of diffusion of responsibility.
+Beware of Diffusion of Responsibility

-Grieving people are often surprised when they find they have far less support than they might have expected and some of this may be explained by diffusion of responsibility.
-It's not that people wouldn't help or don't want to help, but they may assume the person already has the support of other people, perhaps people who are closer or who are better with grief and emotion.
+Grieving people are often surprised when they find they have far less support than they might have expected, and some of this may be explained by diffusion of responsibility.
+It's not that people wouldn't help or don't want to help, but they may assume the person already has the support of other people—perhaps people who are closer or who are better with grief and emotion.

 Don't assume a grieving person has all the support they need simply because you know they have plenty of family and friends.
 It never hurts to check in.

-If the person you are trying to support doesn't respond, leads you to believe they need a little space, or declines the type of help you are offering – that's okay.
-Try not to take it personally, it's not about you (most of the time).
-Be open and accepting of their response, don’t get offended.
+If the person you are trying to support doesn't respond, leads you to believe they need a little space, or declines the type of help you are offering, that's okay.
+Try not to take it personally; it's not about you (most of the time).
+Be open and accepting of their response.
+Don't get offended.
 Remember, everyone grieves in their own way and at their own pace.